Punctuality/CryptoKitty/README.md

 # CryptoKitty
 CryptoGraphy in lovely pictures.
-Love for everyone.
 ---
 You could use this code to make your own bot.
-But you need you own Telegram API.
+But you need your own Telegram API
-I don`t know what to write there so I`ll just write smt.
 ---

 #Oh, my own bot.